Hot Chocolate, a Holiday Favorite

 With the holiday season only a few frosty weeks away, our homes are being turned into a Christmas wonderland.
 Cookies and pies are being baked, halls are getting decked, lights are hung, trees are decorated, festive music is setting the mood and hot chocolate is soothing the soul.
 Hot chocolate or cocoa as many of us call it, is a classic favorite beverage we drink during the colder months, but especially during the holidays.

 Hot chocolate is not a new drink.
 It’s believed hot chocolate was first created by the Mayans around 2,500-3,000 years ago, and a cocoa beverage was an essential part of Aztec culture by 1400 AD.
 A delicious drink like this could not stay a secret for very long.
 The beverage became popular in Europe after being introduced from Mexico and has undergone multiple changes since then.
 Until the 19th century, hot chocolate was even used medicinally to treat ailments such as liver and stomach diseases.

 Hot chocolate is a versatile drink that is open to interpretation.
 Add or combine your own ingredients to come up with your own classic hot drink.
-Some of my family members like to add a few drops of peppermint essential oil to their drink – it’s delicious.
-Make it a new tradition every holiday season.
+Some of my family members like to add a few drops of pure peppermint extract to their drink – it’s delicious.
+Make it a new tradition every holiday season!